 Red Paddle Co.
 Ride MSL SUP

 Red Paddle Co. is beloved for the quality of its inflatable boards, and the Ride MSL 10-foot 6-inch model is Exhibit A. The board features a drop stitch design, so it will be firmer than most inflatables and it has fins on the bottom to provide excellent control.
-It’s a curvy, well-rounded board, perfect for beginners who want an easy ride.
-Red Paddle’s Titan pumps are also convenient, inflating boards quickly and effortlessly.
+It’s a curvy, well-rounded board, perfect for beginners who want an easy ride but with enough versatility to grow with the paddler.
+Red Paddle’s Titan pumps are also convenient, inflating boards quickly and effortlessly, ensuring you’re on the water as quickly as possible. ($1299)

 Boga Yoga Blue

-If doing yoga on solid ground seems too tame for you, why not test your skills on water?
-Paddleboard yoga is an increasingly popular activity and, although this writer’s inflexible flesh cannot attest, it is supposedly an intense workout.
-If you want to greet the sun from the middle of a lake, Boga’s Yoga Blue is a popular board.
-For board yoga, stability is the highest priority and the Yoga Blue’s sturdy bamboo frame provides it.
-On a superficial level, it’s also a beautiful board, with a mix of wood and light blue coloration that should put your spirit at ease.
+If doing yoga on solid ground seems too tame for you, why not test your skills on the water instead?
+Paddleboard yoga is an increasingly popular activity brings an intense workout designed to improve balance and strengthen the core.
+If you want to greet the sun from the middle of a lake, Boga’s Yoga Blue is a popular option.
+For board yoga, stability is the highest priority and the Yoga Blue’s sturdy bamboo frame provides it in spades.
+On a superficial level, it’s also a beautiful board, with a mix of wood and light blue coloration that should put your spirit at ease. ($1095)